hrwtz/ClothingTracker/README.md

 * Add restore backup functionality
 * Update ngDataFactory so code isn't so hacky
 * Fix back buttons to work regardless of state
-* Fix adding duplicate clothing item
 * Use material design framework more
 * Add ability to delete clothing item
+* On all inputs, set correct type and tabindex
+* Fix type drag android thingy on inputs

 ### Eventually ###